antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/datetime.rst

 .. method:: time.strftime(format)

    Return a string representing the time, controlled by an explicit format string.
-   For a complete list of formatting directives, see section :ref:`strftime-strptime-behavior`.
+For a complete list of formatting directives, see :ref:`strftime-strptime-behavior`.

 .. method:: time.__format__(format)

    Same as :meth:`.time.strftime`.
-This makes it possible to specify a format string for a :class:`.time` object when using :meth:`str.format`.
+This makes it possible to specify format string for a :class:`.time` object when using :meth:`str.format`.
+For a complete list of formatting directives, see :ref:`strftime-strptime-behavior`.
-   See section :ref:`strftime-strptime-behavior`.

 .. method:: time.utcoffset()

-   If :attr:`.tzinfo` is ``None``, returns ``None``, else returns ``self.tzinfo.utcoffset(None)``, and raises an exception if the latter doesn't return ``None`` or a :class:`timedelta` object representing a whole number of minutes with magnitude less than one day.
+   If :attr:`tzinfo` is ``None``, returns ``None``, else returns ``self.tzinfo.utcoffset(None)``, and raises an exception if the latter doesn't return ``None`` or a :class:`timedelta` object representing a whole number of minutes with magnitude less than one day.